 3. Prevu

 Commission rate: 1.5%, with varying minimum fees.
-The minimum fees aren't shared publicly, unfortunately.
+Unfortunately, the minimum fees aren't shared publicly.

-Availability: Prevu is licensed to operate in the following markets:
+Availability: Prevu is licensed to operate in 13 states.

 What Prevu offers: Prevu offers both home selling and home buying services.
 Sellers pay a discounted commission rate of 1.5% (though minimum fees do apply).
 Buyers can take advantage of Prevu’s Smart Buyer rebate program.
 These rebates take the form of a check issued after closing.
 The company claims buyers get back an average of $25,000.